40 Stress-reducing home packing tips for moving

 #17 Beer boxes

-If you have beer boxes, then use them for books, toys or vinyl records because they have handles on the sides.
+As one of our best home packing tips, try to reuse any old beer boxes you have in your home.
+They’re excellent for storing and moving books, toys or vinyl records because they have handles on the sides.

 #18 Arrange your utilities early